RazorWire13/data-structures-and-algorithms/readmes/graphs.md

 Implement a Graph that should be represented as an adjacency list and includes the following:

 `AddEdge()`
-* Adds a new vertice to the graphs
+* Adds a new vertex to the graphs
 * Include the ability to have a “weight”
 * Bring in both the parent node, and the new node to be added